Launching a Maryland Startup

 Recommended: Are you ready to create a Maryland startup and become an entrepreneur?
 Take the Entrepreneurship Quiz to find out!
-You can also visit our startup founder series to gain entrepreneurial insights, lessons, and advice from founders themselves.
+You can also visit the Startup Savants podcast to gain insights and advice from founders themselves.

 If you are looking for startup ideas for your business in Maryland, one of the first places to begin your search is by looking at what you already know.
-This includes your capabilities, skills, interests, and passions.
-The most common sources of business ideas draw from people’s work experience, education and expertise, hobbies and personal interests, and technological knowledge and skills.
 Keep in mind, however, you are not limited to your current skill set.
 For example, there are many tech startup founders that are non-technical.

 Maryland boasts a wide range of unique, successful industries and startup sectors coupled with state-issued incentives to encourage entrepreneurship and grow the local economy.
 Some of the significant industries in Maryland are:

 - Agriculture — Maryland boasts a large agricultural industry with many farms that participate in sustainable agriculture practices making this an innovative and forward thinking community ripe with opportunities.